Fieldwork

 Project Director:

-Dr. Samuel Connell (Foothill College), Ana Lucia Gonzalez (Foothill College), and Dr. Chad Gifford (Columbia University)
+Dr. Samuel Connell (Foothill College), Ana Lucia Gonzalez MA (Foothill College), and Dr. Chad Gifford (Columbia University)

 Project Description:

-The 2024 Foothill Ecuador Summer Program is a two week field program designed to explore the cultures of Ecuador both past and present.
+The 2025 Foothill Ecuador Summer Program is a three week field program designed to explore the cultures of Ecuador both past and present.
 Participants will get training in theory, methods and modern-day relevance of archaeological exploration by joining a team of archaeologists who have been excavating Inca and pre-Inca fortresses in the Ecuadorian Andes.
-Our main focus will be on lab work — cataloguing our extensive backlog of artifacts.
-The program will also provide opportunities to learn about and participate in ethnographic fieldwork with an applied focus in a multi-cultural setting.
+There will be two main foci for the 2025 field season.
+First, we will be conducting indigenous archaeology, to include integrating with local communities and helping members with their important tasks during the time we are there, which may be setting up for the festivals and dances to helping with the harvest and planting.
+Secondly, we will be doing lab work to catch up from previous seasons which includes the cataloguing our extensive backlog of artifacts.
+The program will also provide other opportunities to learn about and participate in ethnographic fieldwork with an applied focus in a multi-cultural setting.

 The program is based in the Andean town of Cangahua (Cayambe), where students will live.
 Daily activities will consist primarily of archaeology lab work, classes, cultural excursions, applied ethnographic fieldwork and community service projects, and free time.
-The program will run daily for 14 days, with travel and cultural visitation taking place on weekends. (although we would strongly urge independent travel before and after the program!).
+The program will run daily for 21 days, with travel and cultural visitation taking place on weekends.

 More Details – see project website for photos

 Join an international team of researchers in the Ecuadorian Andes for this summer for anthropology and archaeology course work, field trips, and service learning projects.
 Discover with us the beauty of Ecuador as we continue our archaeological investigation of the fortresses of Pambamarca.
 Live with us and other project members in the small town of Cangahua an hour north of Quito.
-Help excavate the fortresses and formulate a plan for development in the indigenous communities where we live.
+Formulate a plan for development in the indigenous communities where we live.
 Study archaeology and South American prehistory by taking classes and learning directly from the scientists.
-Travel with us to some of Ecuador’s famous attractions, including the capital Quito, important archaeological sites, artisan markets, lakes, waterfalls, and volcanic hot springs.
+Travel with us to some of Ecuador’s famous attractions, important archaeological sites, artisan markets, lakes, waterfalls, and volcanic hot springs.
 Earn credits from Foothill College while gaining valuable experience about the world and improving your Spanish skills.
 Days will be spent in the culture of Ecuador both past and present.

-To learn about the past each student will practice the basic field techniques of archaeology on the Pambamarca Archaeology Project, including excavation, survey and laboratory analysis.
+To learn about the past each student will practice the basic field techniques of archaeology on the Pambamarca Archaeology Project, including excavation (basics but just practice), survey and laboratory analysis.
 Class work will cover some archaeology methods and theory, as well as South American archaeology.
 Field trips for students will be designed to foster intercultural knowledge.
 For example students will travel to indigenous communities, market towns, ancient archaeological sites and museums.

 To learn about the present, service learning projects will be designed by the students as a way to apply your new found anthropology background to discover real-life solutions to practical community problems.
 Working closely with representatives from Non-Governmental Organizations (NGOs) in Ecuador, your class will be conducted in a dynamic format with students conducting field research to determine a course of action.
 This program is a more holistic anthropology experience that integrates course lectures, field trips, applied anthropology and service learning projects with archaeology field work.